kubershahi/kubershahi/README.md

 <!-- I am a 4<sup>th</sup> year CS undergrad 💻 at <a href="https://www.ashoka.edu.in/" target="_blank">Ashoka University </a> 🎓. -->

 I am a second-year CS master's student 👨‍🎓 in the CSE department 💻 at UC San Diego 🏫, specializing in AI/ML.
-My broader research interests 📖 lie in Embodied AI, multi-modality,  NLP for healthcare 🩺, and beyond.
-On the side, I am also working on low-resource languages, with a focus on developing vision-language models 🖥️ in my native languages.
+My broader research interests 📖 include natural language processing, multi-modal and LLM-based reasoning, and agentic/embodied AI, with applications in healthcare 🩺 and beyond.

 I am actively seeking opportunities in Software Engineering 🛠️, Machine Learning 🤖, or Data Science 📈.
 I have two years of industry experience  as a Data Scientist 👨‍🔬 at a supply chain financing company 🏛️, where I built tools and technologies to drive business growth 💸 and enhance operational efficiency ⚙️.